survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt;
 ```

+Webpack caches the modules so the next time you import Alt, will return the same instance again.

 T> There is a Chrome plugin known as [alt-devtool](https://github.com/goatslacker/alt-devtool).
-After installed you can connect Alt with it by uncommenting the lines below.
+After installed you can connect to Alt by uncommenting the related lines above.
 You can use it to debug the state of your stores, search and travel in time.

 ### Defining CRUD API for Notes